-To give you an example, here is a comparison of different Kalih Switches and how they compare to one another.
+To give you an example, here is a comparison of different Kalih Switches and how they compare.

 As you can see, each key has unique characteristics and will change the feel of your keyboard entirely.

-When looking for the best keyboard for your typing needs most switches will barely make a difference in regards to performance.
+When looking for the best keyboard for your typing needs, most switches will barely make a difference in performance.

 A 10g/15g difference in actuation force (the amount of power needed for the key to be pressed down to register) won't matter too much.